Gil1999/Text-Classification/README.md

 Financial industry is underlined by the globally established Financial information service provider Bloomberg, who previously integrated live tweets on its platform in 2013.

-In this seminar paper I tired to answer two main research questions regarding Financial tweets:
+In my seminar paper I tried to answer two main research questions regarding Financial tweets:
   1. How to extract relevant information from Financial Twitter tweets regarding companies of the Dow Jones Industrial Average (DJIA) index?
   2. How well do multinomial Naive Bayes classifiers detect whether a tweet contains relevant